 You have to buy health insurance valid in Finland and all the other 26 Schengen states.
 It must cover all of your medical expenses for 30.000 EUR.

-You state the purpose of your visit to Finland to the Finish government.
+You state the purpose of your visit to Finland to the Finnish government.

 It could be:

 - Marriage certificate

 - Your children birth certificate

 Proof to have enough funds

 You should prove to have enough funds to cover your expenses in Finland.
 The job offer must pay all of your expenses, or you must have enough yourself to cover part of your expenses.

 If you are going to work for a Finish employer for longer than six months, you must provide the following:

 - A certificate from an insurance company on the employer’s statutory insurance premiums